buhijs/Udemy-1/README.md

 Udemy
 =====

 Java Concurrency Implementation using the ThreadPoolExecutor.
+To parallely process objects and write using a single threaded writer.